Last Updated on February 22, 2023 by Maggie McKneely

 Edinburgh Castle visitor info:

 - Hours: Opens at 9:30, but arrive by 9 if you don’t want to stand in line.
-Last entry is 5 PM in summer, 4 PM in winter
+The last entry is 5 PM in summer, 4 PM in winter

 - Admission: If you buy tickets online, they are slightly cheaper: £17.50 for adults, £10.50 for kids OR free with an Explorer Pass.